RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 + It may be that you want to store the user's name in a variable, so that you can use it again later.
 Create a new variable called 'name'.
 If you've forgotten how to do this, the previous 'Balloons' project will help you.

 + The information that you entered is already stored in a special variable called 'answer'.
 Go to the Sensing group of blocks and click the answer block so that a tick appears.
-The current value in 'answer' should then be shown on the top=left of the stage.
+The current value in 'answer' should then be shown on the top-left of the stage.

 + Once you've created your new variable, make sure that your chatbot's code looks like this: